HIV/AIDS in Haiti: Prevalence

 In Haiti, the three groups where HIV/AIDS is most prevalent are men who have sex with men, sex workers, and prisoners, with prevalence rates of 18.2, 8.4, and 4.3 respectively.
 As opposed to the United States, intravenous drug use in Haiti was more rare and the blood supply was not initially affected by HIV infected individuals.
 As such, intravenous drug users and hemophiliacs were never major risk factor groups in Haiti since the start of the epidemic.

-According of unaids.org, as of October 2021 Haiti has turned the tide on its HIV epidemic.
+According to unaids.org, as of October 2021 Haiti has turned the tide on its HIV epidemic.
 HIV prevalence among adults is now 1.9%, down from a high of 3.2% in the mid-1990s.
 According to government statistics, of the estimated 154 000 people living with HIV, 89% know their status.
 Ninety-three-percent of diagnosed people are on antiretroviral therapy and 87% of people who are on antiretroviral therapy are virally suppressed.
-Over the past decade, deaths due to AIDS-related illnesses fell by 63% in the Caribbean country.These achievements are the result of collaboration between the Government of Haiti, civil society and international development partners.
+Over the past decade, deaths due to AIDS-related illnesses fell by 63% in the Caribbean country.
+These achievements are the result of collaboration between the Government of Haiti, civil society and international development partners.

 The recent declines in HIV infection rates are most notable in urban areas, and have been attributed to significant behavioral changes, including decreased number of partners, decreased sexual debut, and increased condom use.
 Other explanations for the recent trends include AIDS-related mortality and improvements made in blood safety early in the epidemic.
 However, continued political instability, high internal migration rates, high prevalence of sexually transmitted infections, and weakened health and social services persist as factors with potential negative impacts on the epidemic.